Boat Conversion

 I then defined the characteristics that this boat must have in order to achieve my guiding objectives.
 What emerged is the following features list.

 Length: 18 to 19 feet.
-REASONS FOR THIS LENGTH: (a) To enable fishing up to four persons comfortably (with the right seating). (b) To enable it to be stored behind my house.
+REASONS FOR THIS LENGTH: (a) To enable fishing up to four persons comfortably (with centerline seating). (b) To enable it to be stored behind my house.
 (I've stored a boat in a storage yard before.
 Too many inconveniences.)

 Beam: Under seven feet.
 REASON: To allow for a narrow trailer which, in turn, makes for easy towing and turning; less worrying about trailer wheels running "out-of-lane."
 (In the past 15 years walleye boats have gotten wider and wider, up to a ridiculous eight and a half foot beam.
 What I wanted was just the opposite: a streamlined boat.)

 Weight: Relatively light.
-REASONS: (a) To enable the boat to reach reasonably fast speeds with a fairly small motor. (b) To enable easy towing with a medium-size tow vehicle.
+REASONS: (a) To enable the boat to reach reasonably fast speeds with a fairly small motor. (b) To enable easy towing with a medium-size tow vehicle. (c) To enable launching at shallow-water boat launches.
 I wanted my total rig — trailer, boat, motor, equipment — to be under 2000 pounds.

 Hull Material: Aluminum.
-REASONS: (a) To avoid worrying about scratching fiberglass on the rocks of the Canadian shield (my favorite fishing grounds). (b) To make for easy maintenance. (c) To provide relatively light weight for easy towing with a medium-size tow vehicle. (d) To enable easy do-it-yourself customizing (an essential).
+REASONS: (a) To avoid worrying about scratching fiberglass on the rocks of the Canadian shield (some of my favorite fishing waters). (b) To make for easy maintenance. (c) To provide relatively light weight for easy towing with a medium-size tow vehicle and for launching at shallow-water launches. (d) To enable easy do-it-yourself customizing (an essential).

 Mode of Steering: Tiller.
 REASONS: (a) To enable more-precise boat control, especially in rapids. (b) To provide maximum unimpeded fishable space in the boat – so it could take up to four persons and still provide a good fishing experience for each.
 (Note: I'd concluded that remote, or steering wheel, steering is great when making a long, full-speed run.
 But I spend less than five percent of my time doing long runs.
 The remaining 95 percent I spend fishing.
 And, for this, a tiller is tops — in my opinion.
 It provides maximum fishing ease, versatility, and space.
 To the point, a properly-configured 18-foot tiller boat provides the same amount of "fishing space" as a 22-foot remote steering console boat.)